Everest Base Camp Trek

 We will follow Dudh Kosi along with the beautiful vistas of Mt.
 Everest, Lhotse, and Amadablam.
 You will be trekking for around 5-6 hours and reach an altitude of 3,800 meters when you reach Tengboche.

-Tengboche is a beautiful village full of mani walls and Tibetan monasteries where you can also dig deep and learn about the culture even more.
-After reaching Tenboche we will be having our dinner and resting here for the day.
+Tengboche is a beautiful village with mani walls and Tibetan monasteries.
+You can also learn more about the local culture.
+After reaching Tenboch, we will have our dinner and rest here for the day.

 10.5 km